 Please refer to the Advanced Filtering article for further information on sharing filtered page deeplinks.
 This option activates the Share this View button in the catalog page; if the catalog is displayed in a Catalog Widget, activate the button in the pages including the widget.
 Refer to this article of our knowledge base for further information on widget pages.
 Press Save when finished.

-This tab allows you to apply specific E-Commerce settings (assign the currency, account, and payment gateway) for this client.
+This tab allows you to apply specific E-Commerce settings (assign the currency, account, payment gateways and wire transfer options) for this client.
 In order to enable the customization of this area, select the option Enable custom settings for this client.
 Now, you can insert a specific currency symbol to display to the end users of this client and select a currency from the dropdown menu.

 Press Save Changes when finished.